 2. Pack the Essentials

 Before heading out, check the weather and temperature range so that your pup can be as well prepared as you are.
-Pack extra water if it will be hot, layers if it will be wet or chilly, and plenty of food and treats – and more of it if you’ll be covering strenuous miles.
+Pack extra water if it'll be hot, layers if it will be wet or chilly, and plenty of food and treats – and more of it if you’ll be covering strenuous miles.
 Know what your trail companion is capable of, and have a contingency plan if things go awry.

-3. Good Camp & Trail Manners
+3. Pack Those Camp & Trail Manners, Too

 Know the etiquette for the trail you’re hiking or backpacking, and be mindful of other users on the trail.
 Trails that allow horses typically require hikers and mountain bikers to yield to horseback riders.